 The Green Bird Flower (Crotalaria cunninghamii) gets its name from the green bird-shaped flowers and is named after the the 19th century botanist Allan Cunningham.
 Crotalaria comes from the Greek-Latin word meaning a rattle or castanet.

 The flower has a beaked keel that is longer than the wing petals.
 As well as being notable for the large greenish yellow pea flowers, the plant also has large pods.
 When the seed pods are mature, they make a rattling sound when shaken.
-The plant has a number of uses by the aboriginal people, including bush medicine1.
+The plant has a number of uses by the aboriginal people.
+The Pintupi people would use the fibrous bark of the plant to make bark sandals (palykanpa in Pintupi, Pitjantjatjara), whilst other Aboriginal groups have used it in bush medicine1.

 Green Bird Flower, Regal Birdflower, Bird Flower, Dwarf Bird Flower, Parrot Pea, Sandhill Rattlepod, Stuart’s Pea.
 Arrernte name is Alywalywere (pronouced: ail-WEL-yoor-a).